min2ha/ukwa-site/content/target/69519/index.en.md

   "subject": "Brexit"
 }

-# BBC News: No 10 deny plan for Army role in 'no deal' Brexit

 Downing Street said there were no plans to use the Army to maintain food and other supplies in the event of the UK leaving the EU with no Brexit deal.